• Skip to primary navigation

 Fine tips are the best markers for detailing.
 Use pens with a nylon fiber brush nibs to cover large areas.
 Markers work great to color in black and white stickers, create eye-catching details around events that need to stand out, and make amazing word-art.
 One reason to use markers in you planner is to add your own style and color scheme.
 Get creative.

-What are the best brands or markers for your planner or bullet journal?
+What are the best brands or markers for your planner, bullet journal or scrapbook?

 Faber-Castell, Prismacolor, Copic, Staedtler, Crayola, and Pentel are a few examples.
 Choose your markers based on your budget, how frequently you will be using them, and the color choices that fit your creativity.

-How do you make markers for planners last longer?
+How do you make markers for journaling and scrapbooking last longer?

 Decent color markers should last a long time, as long as you take care of them.
 Always put the cap on your markers properly so they don’t dry out.
 Store your markers appropriately so they last longer.
 Dual-ended tips should be stored horizontally so the ink in the barrel won’t settle on one end or the other.
 Single-tip markers should be vertical, with the capped end facing down.
 This keeps the ink pressed up against the color nib and your coloring “juicy”.
 Many marker sets come with a stand-up case that will make storage simple and easy.
 If not, a mason jar or short vase works great.

-Where can I buy the best markers for planning and bujo?
+Where can I buy the best markers for planning, journaling, and scrapbooking?

 Local stationery shops are a great place to start.
 They usually have sample pens that you can try out.
 Take an extra page or two from your planner to test on for smearing or bleeding.
 Stores like Target, Wal-Mart, Jo-Ann’s, and Michael’s all carry best markers for coloring in your planner.
 And of course, all of the markers in this list can be found on Amazon, and are linked above.